Marquis de Condorcet: Gender equality

 Condorcet's work was mainly focused on a quest for a more egalitarian society.
 This path led him to think and write about gender equality in the Revolutionary context.
 In 1790, he published "Sur l'admission des femmes au droit de cité" ("On the Admission of Women to the Rights of Citizenship") in which he strongly advocated for women's suffrage in the new Republic as well as the enlargement of basic political and social rights to include women.
 One of the most famous Enlightenment thinkers at the time, he was one of the first to make such a radical proposal.

 'The rights of men stem exclusively from the fact that they are sentient beings, capable of acquiring moral ideas and of reasoning upon them.
 Since women have the same qualities, they necessarily also have the same rights.
 Either no member of the human race has any true rights, or else they all have the same ones; and anyone who votes against the rights of another, whatever his religion, colour or sex, automatically forfeits his own.'

-A visionary, he identified gender as a social construction based on perceived differences in sex and rejected biological determinism as being able to explain gender relations in society.
-He denounced patriarchal norms of oppression, present at every institutional level, and continuously subjugating and marginalising women.
 Like fellow Enlightenment thinker Jean-Jacques Rousseau in his book Emile ou De l'Education (1762), Condorcet identified education as crucial to the emancipation of individuals.
+However, where Rousseau endorsed a conservative notion of denying women education and equal rights on account of keeping them tied to the domestic sphere where [according to him] they belonged, Condorcet refused to acquit the inequality between men and women to natural disposition.
+Instead, he believed that the provision of education to women on par with the education provided to men was the pathway to establishing gender equality.
 He stated: "I believe that all other differences between men and women are simply the result of education".
-He saw it as the only solution for women to deconstruct gender roles and promote another kind of masculinity, not based on violence, virility and the subjugation of women but rather on shared attributes such as reason and intelligence.
-In her book Essays in the Philosophy of Humanism, Hooks calls this new concept "feminine masculinity", "new models of self–assertion that do not require the construction of an enemy 'other,' be it a woman or the symbolic feminine, for them to define themselves against".

-Condorcet's whole plea for gender equality is founded on the recognition that the attribution of rights and authority comes from the false assumption that men possess reason and women do not.
-This is, according to J. Nall, an obvious example of an individual practising and advocating this feminist masculinity.
-As such, women should enjoy the same fundamental "natural right".
+Condorcet's whole plea for gender equality is founded on the belief that the attribution of rights and authority comes from a false assumption that men possess reason and women do not.
+He even goes on to argue that women possess their own form of reason that is different from their male compatriots but by no means lesser however this is nonetheless an artificial difference: "There is more truth in this observation, but it still proves nothing since this difference is caused, not by nature, but by education and society..."

+His views on rights that must be afforded to women were not limited to education and citizenship but also social freedoms and protections that included the right for women to plan their own pregnancies, provision of access to birth control, and men's obligation to take responsibility for the welfare of children they have fathered, both legitimate and illegitimate and women's right to seek divorce.
+He also advocated for the criminalization of rape, declaring that it "violates the property which everyone has in her person".